1. Who first discovered the ruins of Harappa?

 Explanation: Excavations revealed fire altars, indicating ritual practices.

-13. Largest Harappan site in India is:
+13. Largest Harappan site in India is__________.

 A) Kalibangan